Ornithoprion: Diet and feeding

-Similar to many of its close relatives, Ornithoprion is believed to have been a durophage that fed on benthic invertebrates.
-The rounded, bulbous crowns of the tooth whorl and the reduced upper jaws were likely adaptations for feeding on shelled prey, which would have been crushed between the upper and lower midline teeth.
+Similar to many of its close relatives, Ornithoprion is believed to have been durophagous, with a diet that consisted of shelled invertebrates.
+The rounded, bulbous crowns of the tooth whorl were likely adaptations for feeding on shelled prey, which would have been crushed between the upper and lower midline tooth rows.
 The mandibular rostrum is believed to have been utilized in feeding, although the exact mechanism is uncertain.
-In 1966, Zangerl proposed that the structure may have been used to disturb or probe sediment while hunting for prey living on or in the seabed, and potentially to fling dislodged prey into the water column.
-He notes that this possible feeding mode is entirely speculative, although later works agree with the conclusion that the rostra of caseodonts could have been used to probe sediment or dislodge shelled invertebrates such as brachiopods.
+In 1966, Zangerl hypothesized that the structure may have been used to disturb or probe sediment while hunting for prey living on or in the seabed, and potentially to dislodge prey from the bottom.
+He notes that this possible feeding mode is entirely speculative, although later works agree with the conclusion that the rostra of caseodonts could have been used to probe sediment or dislodge benthic invertebrates such as brachiopods.
 Some features of Ornithoprion's skull, such as the armor and articulation of the jaws, were suggested by Zangerl to be shock-absorbing adaptations, although he considered it unlikely that the rostrum was a weapon.
-The mandibular rostrum of Ornithoprion was compared with those of the unrelated extinct bony fish Saurodon and Saurocephalus, in which the function is also unknown.
+The mandibular rostrum of Ornithoprion was considered most similar to those of the unrelated extinct bony fish Saurodon and Saurocephalus, in which the function is also unknown.